 The Monster High Pride 2024 comic is our hottest seller this year, and remains our most-viewed product listing even now, months after publication.
-Fortunately, you Monster High-loving boos and ghouls have another chance to catch up with their favorite dead student body with this week’s debut of IDW’s Monster High: New Scaremester #1!
+Fortunately, you Monster High-loving boos and ghouls have another chance to catch up with their favorite dead student body with the debut of IDW’s Monster High: New Scaremester #1!
 Monster High has become an influential pop culture touchstone over the last fifteen years (Netflix’s Wednesday clearly draws some inspiration from it), but the typical comic book reader may not know all the ins and outs.
 My wife, Beegee, is an avid Monster High collector, so these creepy kids have been haunting me whenever I walk into our studio for years now.
 They’re like family.
 Now let me be your ghastly guide through the horrific halls of Monster High!

 The series features a diverse group of teenagers who are the children of famous monsters such as Dracula, Frankenstein, and the Werewolf.
 Your typical Monster High story revolves around the characters navigating high school life and embracing their unique identities and differences.
 (Here’s a free play scenario for you kids out there: Re-cast your Rainbow High and LOL Surprise dolls as the children of famous monster-hunters who go to a rival school called Van Helsing High or Simon Belmont High and get them all dressed up for the most ill-advised mixer ever!)